 In terms of locating development within a "reasonable distance" from a bus stop this means a maximum of 400metres in urban and suburban areas.
-It is acknowledged that developments occurring in more rural locations may not be able to show that they meet the 400 metre maximum.
-Where distances of 400m are not achieved there would need to be clear and compelling reasons for a greater distance, for example where this would challenge the commercial viability of the bus service by creating the need for additional vehicles or where this would cause significant adverse impacts for users of an existing route.
+It is acknowledged that developments occurring in more rural locations may not be able to show that they meet the 400 metre walking distance.
+In such locations this should not be more than 600m.
+Where distances of 400m-600m are not achieved there would need to be clear reasons for a greater distance, for example where this would challenge the commercial viability of the bus service by creating the need for additional vehicles or where this would cause significant adverse impacts for users of an existing route.
 Proposals will need to ensure they are located as sustainably as possible and that appropriate, safe travel routes and/or public transport are provided to local services and major settlements, via the local infrastructure network.